Mid-D-Man/mid-engine/docs/mid-ecs.md

 `query_static_single_component` — which, per the section above, isn't a safe comparison point right now regardless of what the automated table says about it.

+### Builds #17 and #18: `cold_split` is a clean negative, and the profile itself became a suspect

+Ran Archetype Core twice more (builds #17, #18 — same commit, triggered together, ~12-13% apart in absolute terms across every group uniformly — the ordinary "different runner" pattern this project has always treated as dismissable noise, not the isolated single-function pattern builds #13/#15/#16 showed). `cold_split` landed in the slow cluster in both — 376.37µs / 423.40µs at N=100,000, indistinguishable from `composed`/`raw_ptr`/`owned_direct`/`unused_b_col`. **Clean
+negative: the cold path's own size, factored out into its own `#[inline(never)]` function, is not what's holding the hot path back.**
+That closes this specific structural line of inquiry — outlining doesn't help, at least not the way it was tried here. `query_static_single_component` and `query_static_unchecked_1col` are still sitting in the collapsed state builds #15/#16 first showed, in both #17 and #18 — four consecutive builds now, so whatever tipped it during the `Iter1Never`/ `Iter1Always` addition looks like a settled new state, not a fluke.

+At this point every source-level variant of `Iter2`'s own logic this investigation has tried — safe, unchecked, raw-pointer, owned, composed-fetch, attribute-pinned, cold-path-split — reproduces the same number, with the sole exception of the one that adds a genuine indirect call.
+That's a strong pattern in one direction (something about a fully analyzable, fully inlinable 2-column loop specifically) but seven-plus negative results without a working fix for the real API starts to look like the wrong axis is being varied.
+Two things checked this pass that aren't another `Iter2` source variant:

+**Checked directly, not assumed: this workspace's own build profile.**
+Root `Cargo.toml`'s `[profile.bench]` sets `codegen-units = 1` and
+`lto = true` workspace-wide — added 2026-08-23, for a real, different, already-fixed problem (`wide::i32x4::add` benching ~14x slower than mid-math's own equivalent, a cross-crate inlining gap; see docs/platform-optimization.md §9).
+Two things about it worth stating
+plainly: (1) `benches/ecs-vs-bevy-ecs` is a workspace member, not a separate workspace (checked directly, per its own Cargo.toml's comment), so real `bevy_ecs` compiles under this exact same codegen-units=1+LTO regime whenever that comparison runs — it isn't somehow exempt.
+(2) Mid-D-Man/bevy's own root `Cargo.toml` (real source, re-checked this pass) has neither a bare `[profile.release]` nor any `[profile.bench]` at all — bevy's own benchmarks, the same `benches/benches/bevy_ecs/iteration/*.rs` already read for the `#[inline(never)]`-wrapper convention, run under cargo's plain, unconfigured default: `codegen-units = 16`, no LTO.
+Bevy leans on explicit `#[inline(always)]` (confirmed on `QueryIterationCursor::next` itself) to guarantee its own hot path's codegen, not on whole-program LTO to let the compiler figure it out.
+This project's workspace applies LTO+single-codegen-unit to `Iter1`/`Iter2` as a side effect of fixing an unrelated crate's problem, not as a deliberate choice for these two functions specifically.

+Searched before treating this as more than a coincidence: LTO making one *specific* loop's own codegen measurably worse, independent of any codegen-unit-reshuffling question, is real and already confirmed upstream — rust-lang/rust#106609 ("LTO produces worse codegen for a loop," with real before/after disassembly showing the LTO'd version adds an extra live pointer the non-LTO'd version optimizes away) and rust-lang/rust#146497 (a 2025 nalgebra/criterion reproduction showing over 4000% degradation from `lto = "fat"` alone).
+Separately, vortex-data/vortex#9259 (real PR, months old) hit the *other* mechanism — `codegen-units = 16` reshuffling which functions share a unit when unrelated code is added, moving benchmarks with no source change on the branch that added them — and fixed it by moving *to* codegen-units=1+lto=true, the setting this workspace already has.
+Two distinct, independently-real mechanisms; this project's current profile is already the known fix for one of them, and has never been tested against the other for `Iter2`'s specific loop shape.

+**Built and shipped, not yet run on real CI:** a `profile.bench-nolto` entry in the root `Cargo.toml` (`inherits = "release"`, then every field set explicitly: `opt-level = 3, lto = false, codegen-units = 16, strip = false, debug = true` — matching bevy's own actual, unconfigured numbers rather than guessing at them), plus a `profile` dispatch input on this workflow (`bench`, the current default, or `bench-nolto`), wired into the actual `cargo bench --profile` invocation and into the cache key so the two don't share a `target/` cache entry.
+Verified directly on this sandbox: `cargo build -p mid-ecs --profile bench-nolto` and `cargo bench -p mid-ecs --bench archetype_core --profile bench-nolto` both compile and run cleanly (rustc 1.91.1) — this only confirms the plumbing works, not anything about the performance question itself, which this sandbox has never been able to speak to for this investigation either way.

+Run Archetype Core once with `profile: bench-nolto` and once more with the default `bench` on the same commit, and read the two side by side — particularly `query2_static_two_components`, `query2_static_unchecked_2col`, and (now that it's a clean negative under the current profile) `cold_split` again under the other one.
+If any of them move meaningfully between the two profiles while `raw_slice_ceiling` and `two_tuple_item` don't, that's the profile, not the source, and the seven-plus negative source-level results above stop being seven-plus negative results and start being seven-plus results that were never going to show anything because the actual lever was never in the source to begin with.